Stochastic models and statistical inference for plant pollen dispersal

 Keywords: pollen dispersal, field experiment, cross-pollination rates, maize, airborne pollen, meteorological parameters, deconvolution, parametric inference, quasilikelihood, hypothesis testing, , individual pollen dispersal function, mechanistic models, lagrangian stochastic models, Langevin equations, hitting times

-Mots clés : dispersion du pollen, expériences en plein champ, taux de pollinisations croisées, maïs, pollen transporté par le vent, paramètres météorologiques, déconvolution, statistique paramétrique, quasivraisemblance, tests d'hypothèses, fonction de dispersion individuelle, modèles mécanistes, approche stochastique lagrangienne, équations de Langevin, temps d'atteinte
+Mots-clés : dispersion du pollen, expériences en plein champ, taux de pollinisations croisées, maïs, pollen transporté par le vent, paramètres météorologiques, déconvolution, statistique paramétrique, quasivraisemblance, tests d'hypothèses, fonction de dispersion individuelle, modèles mécanistes, approche stochastique lagrangienne, équations de Langevin, temps d'atteinte

 @article{JSFS_2007__148_1_77_0,